rhel-labs/learn-katacoda/ansible-idm/step3.md

 Because IdM has several different services working together, *ipactl* is a single utility to stop, start, or restart the entire IdM server along with all other installed services.

-To stop the IdM server and all installed services -
+Using the *host02* terminal of the lab, stop the IdM server and all installed services -

 `ipactl stop`{{execute T3}}

-To start the entire IdM server and all installed services -
+Using the *host02* terminal of the lab, start the entire IdM server and all installed services -

 `ipactl start`{{execute T3}}